 Because Pinterest is slow at optimizing keep in mind it really takes 21 days to start scaling ads (although they will start delivering quickly, you need a minimum of 7 days for good stats to start to analyze).
 You can’t turn them on and off quickly for time-bound promotions.
 This can sometimes be a disadvantage.
 You are waiting to see if your ad money is being spent and you feel like you aren’t seeing a return right away.
 You need to have patience with Pinterest as a platform.
 Whether Facebook or Pinterest, it’s a risk to run ads or promotions.
 Analyze your results and do what you need to do after reviewing the results.

-I did mention this above in #7, but it’s worth repeating because promoted pins are fantastic for affiliate campaigns.
+Promoted pins are fantastic for affiliate campaigns.
+Yes, I said it before, but I’ll say it again!
 You have two options to set these up: one to the affiliate’s page or to an affiliate blog post.
 I prefer a blog post because you can update the blog post to reflect a holiday or contest offer, for example.
 Then change it back after the affiliate contest is over.
 You can also use your own branding rather than the company provided graphics.
 I go over my six best tips when affiliate marketing here so you can stand out from the crowd, especially when other affiliate marketers are sharing the same product at the same time.
 (If you ever have been around with Marie Forleo launches B-School!)

 You can easily do the same thing with seasonal campaigns.
 Especially if you are a product seller, this may be a perfect time to ramp up your traffic so you can get more eyes on your products.
 You can easily run ads and then turn them off before the holidays.
 Holiday pins still float around so it’s slightly different than FB ads where you might have a drop-dead date for a promotion.